Life insurance for marijuana users: What you need to know

 • Term life applicants limited to ages 25-50

-Brighthouse SimplySelect — a coverage option offered exclusively through Policygenius that was named the best no-medical-exam life insurance by Forbes [2] — doesn’t require a medical exam to apply for life insurance.
+Brighthouse SimplySelect — a coverage option offered exclusively through Policygenius that was named the best no-medical-exam life insurance by Forbes — [3] doesn’t require a medical exam to apply.

-Marijuana users can get coverage through Brighthouse Financial faster than with other insurers, and they’re asked no questions about their marijuana use on its application.
+Marijuana users can get coverage through Brighthouse Financial faster than with other insurers — and they’re more flexible than other insurance companies when it comes to assessing your marijuana use as part of the application process.

 award icon